Which private jets have flat beds?

 As they are designed for longer journeys, long range jets and ultra long range (ULR) jets offer a variety of horizontal sleeping options in spacious and comfortable cabins.
 And at this end of the market, customisation makes it possible to use the cabin space in a number of ways.

-Gulfstream’s flagship ULR jet, the G650 (and now with extended range the G650ER), offers the exceptional space, luxury and comfort you would expect from a $65 million aircraft.
+Gulfstream’s flagship ULR jet, the G650 (and its extended range the G650ER), offers the exceptional space, luxury and comfort you would expect from a $65 million aircraft.

 The G650’s cabin can seat up to 14 passengers, but typically it is configured for 8, giving room for easy-to-berth divan seating which converts to a large, flat bed at one end of the cabin.